 An introduction to elements of design and composition as they relate to field photography.
 Field instruction in locations of natural beauty and historical significance followed by lectures, demonstrations, and critiques.
 Requires adjustable 35mm camera or larger format, or adjustable SLR type digital.
-May be repeated one time.
 Field trips required.
-Transfer: CSU

-ART 47A DIGITAL DARKROOM: Beginning
+ART 47A Digital Darkroom: Beginning - 3 units

-Recommended for Success: ART 40, CMPSC 1
+Recommended for Success: ART 40, CMPSC 1 Lecture: 2 hours.
+Laboratory: 3 hours